#1 Ranked Children’s Hospital by U.S. News & World Report

 There are many ways you can help children and their families get the care they need.

-The School-Based Program includes partnerships with schools in Boston, Jamaica Plain, Roxbury, Dorchester, including elementary, K-8, middle, and high schools.
-Boston Children’s Hospital (BCH) social workers and psychologists work onsite to provide clinical, early intervention, and prevention and promotion services to students, and behavioral health training and consultation to school staff.
+1. The School-Based Initiative includes partnerships with seven K-5, K-8and high schools in Boston.
+Boston Children’s Hospital social workers and psychologists work onsite to provide clinical, early intervention, and prevention and promotion services to students, and behavioral health training and consultation to school staff.
 Family engagement is a critical component of BCHNP’s work in schools.

-Additionally in the fall of 2015, BCHNP is implementing a new initiative for schools in Boston.
-The Training Access Project (TAP) provides high quality professional development and consultation to educators, leaders, and school staff.
-The goal of the project is to help build schools capacity to better address the social and emotional needs of their students, staff and community.
+2. The Training and Access Project (TAP) includes partnerships with ten K-5/K-8 schools in Boston.
+TAP provides high quality professional development and consultation to educators, administrators and school staff.
+The goal of the project is to help build schools capacity to better address the social, emotional, and behavioral health needs of their students, staff and community.
+TAP is in the process of creating a website and filming professional development workshops for educators.
+Resources will be available soon.

-The Community Health Center Program includes partnerships with 4 community health centers in Boston, Jamaica Plain, and Roxbury.
-BCH child and adolescent psychiatrists work on-site to provide early identification, assessment, treatment, and care coordination services to children and adolescents receiving primary medical care at the health centers.
+4. The Community Health Center Initiative includes partnerships with three community health centers in Boston.
+Boston Children’s Hospital child and adolescent psychiatrists work on-site to provide early identification, assessment, treatment, and care coordination services to children and adolescents receiving primary medical care at the health centers.
 The psychiatrists also provide behavioral health training and consultation to health center staff.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”